This country-specific Q&A provides an overview to tax laws and regulations that may occur in Cyprus.

 The Cyprus tax system is fully compliant with OECD and EU norms.
 As regards the various categories of income:

 a.
-Business profits, adjusted for various disallowances and exemptions, are subject to tax at 12.5%.
+Business profits of companies, adjusted for various disallowances and exemptions, are subject to tax at 12.5%.
 The intellectual property box regime gives greatly reduced rates of tax on income and gains from qualifying assets.

 b.
-The first EUR19,500 of annual employment income and domestic pension income is free of tax; the next EUR8,500 is subject to tax at 20%; the next EUR8,300 at 25%; the next EUR23,700 at 30% and any amount above EUR60,000 at 35%.
-Exemptions are available on earnings in the initial years of residence.
+For individuals, the first EUR19,500 of annual taxable income (which includes business profits, income from employment and pensions) is free of tax; the next EUR8,500 is subject to tax at 20%; the next EUR8,300 at 25%; the next EUR23,700 at 30% and any amount above EUR60,000 at 35%.
+Exemptions are available on earnings from employment in the initial years of residence.
 The first EUR19,500 per year of Cyprus-source widow’s or widower’s pension is free of tax and tax is payable on the balance at 20%.
 The first EUR3,420 per year of foreign-source pension income is free of tax and tax is payable on the balance at 5%.
 The taxpayer may opt from year to year to be taxed on the standard basis if this is beneficial.

 c.
 The standard rate of VAT is 19%.
 Reduced rates of 5% and 9% apply to certain supplies.

 d.
 Interest and dividends received by individuals who are both resident and domiciled in Cyprus are subject to SDC tax at rates of 30% and 17% respectively.
 Individuals who are resident but not domiciled in Cyprus are exempt from SDC tax on interest and dividends.
 Passive interest received by Cyprus-resident companies is subject to SDC tax at 30%.
-Dividends received by Cyprus-resident companies are not subject to income tax or SDC tax.
+Dividends received by Cyprus-resident companies from another Cyprus-resident company (and those received from overseas - see 23 below) are not subject to income tax or SDC tax.
 Royalties are treated as trading income.

 e.
 Rent is treated as trading income for income tax purposes.
-A 20% allowance is given on the gross rent received.
+A 20% allowance is given on the gross rent received by individuals.
 Rent received by companies, and by individuals who are both resident and domiciled in Cyprus, are subject to SDC tax at an effective rate 0f 2.25%.

 f.
-The only gains subject to capital gains tax are gains on disposal of land which is located in Cyprus and on disposal of shares in unlisted companies to the extent that those shares directly or indirectly derive their value from land located in Cyprus.
+The only gains subject to capital gains tax are gains on disposal of immovable property which is located in Cyprus and on disposal of shares in unlisted companies to the extent that those shares directly or indirectly derive their value from immovable property located in Cyprus.
 All other gains are exempt.

 g.
 Stamp duty is payable on contracts relating to property or business in Cyprus.
 For transactions with a consideration up to EUR5,000, no stamp duty is payable; for transactions with a consideration between EUR5,000 and EUR170,000, stamp duty is EUR1.50 for every EUR1,000 and for transactions with a consideration in excess of EUR170,000, stamp duty is EUR2 for every EUR1,000.
 The maximum stamp duty payable on a contract is capped at EUR20,000.
 On incorporation of a Cyprus registered company, capital duty of EUR105 plus 0.6% of the authorised capital is payable.
 Any subsequent increase in share capital is liable to capital duty at 0.6%.
 On the other hand, a notional interest deduction against profits for corporate income tax purposes is available for new capital introduced into Cyprus companies and permanent establishments.